 - That device (or browser) is now "recognized"; recognized devices do not require a passcode for future logins.

-Login approval guards against unauthorized access to Populi by requiring that the person logging in have the username, password, and the mobile phone to which the passcode is sent.
+Login approval guards against unauthorized access to Populi by requiring that the person logging in have the username, password, and the code generated by the authenticator app on the user's smartphone.

 These settings let you allow or require people with certain user roles to use login approval for their Populi account.